 It’s finally fall and what better way to welcome the season by making your home smell the part.
-Rather than filling your home with artificial scents, here are 6 scent ideas you can DIY.
+Rather than filling your home with artificial scents, here are six natural scent ideas you can DIY.

 Simmer pots are easy to concoct, not to mention fun to make and easily customizable.
 Think of it like cooking: you start out with basic recipes, then as you learn which scents interact well with each other you can begin to experiment with variations.
 Soon enough, you’ll be making your simmer pots completely from scratch.
 Here are a few recipes to get you started.

 Good Housekeeping calls scented wreaths: “The ultimate in double-duty decor: Pretty and purposeful.”
 Incorporate eucalyptus, lavender or herbs like sage and rosemary into a wreath you already have, or DIY (link: http://www.makelifelovely.com/2013/09/diy-cinnamon-scented-fall-nature-wreath.html) one from scratch.